shivang821/rule_engine/README.md

   Prerequisites:

-  Java 22 or later (copy the your system java versioin in pom.xml.
+  Java 22 (copy the your system java versioin in pom.xml.
 This project has java 22)

   Intellij idea prefered